sebsto/amplify-ios-workshop/BOA332/instructions/content/60_add_federation/10_signin_with_apple.md

 - Finally, select **Continue** and **Save** on the next two pages to finalize the Service ID configuration.

-## Create a shared private key
+## Create a private key

-The last step consists in creating a provate key to be shared between Sign in with Apple and Cognito.
+The last step consists in creating a private key to validate the communication between Sign in with Apple and Cognito.

 -  On the **Certificates, Identifiers & Profile** page, select the **Keys** section on the left navigation menu.